lgelfan/docker-varnish5-redis/README.md

 - https://github.com/redis/hiredis

 ### Notes:
 Uses Ubuntu 16.04 image without build tools.
 VMODS were built in a separate container and binaries copied here to save space and build time.
 This creates some dependencies so ymmv for Varnish > 5.1.

 I did not have great luck building on Alpine end-to-end, but may revisit.

+### demo:
+To use the sample default.vcl config, set up a Docker Compose file or start the 2 services via:
+- docker run --name=web nginx:1.12-alpine
+- docker run --name=redis -d redis:3.2-alpine
+- varnish (see above)